Kriptarium/exRNA/README.md

 # exRNA Chaos Analyzer

-This Streamlit app analyzes extracellular RNA (exRNA) time series data using Lyapunov exponents to detect chaotic dynamics, especially in pathogen-host interactions.
+This Streamlit app analyzes extracellular RNA (exRNA) time series data using Lyapunov exponents to detect chaotic dynamics.

 ## How to Run